 Figure 67.
-Consent History
+Consents History

 Customer Service Representative (CSR) User Interface

-The interfaces provided by DPM for the use of representatives and agents is similar to the screens and APIs provided for the customer that was described in the previous chapter.
-DPM includes both a web-based user interface and an API set in order to allow a customer service representative (CSR) or an agent to perform the same consent management activities as the customer.
-This includes viewing the consent preferences of an end-user as well as submitting a change to the consent preferences on behalf of the end-user.
+The DPM interfaces for representatives and agents are similar to the screens and APIs for the customer, described in 8.3.1 Customer Facing Interface.
+DPM includes both a Web-based user interface and an API set to allow a Customer Service Representative (CSR) or an agent perform the same consent management activities as the customer.
+Activities include viewing the consent preferences of an end-user, as well as submitting a change to the consent preferences on behalf of the end-user.

-The consent preferences can be set by the representative on behalf of a customer by accessing the Consent Management menu option at the Representative menu:
+The CSR can set consent preferences on behalf of a customer by accessing the Consent Management menu option from the REPRESENTATIVE menu.